Skip links

 How Proper Attic Insulation Protects Your Roof Against Ice Dams and Roof Leaks

 Ice dams cause thousands of dollars in water damage to homes every winter.
 These destructive ice formations create leaks that ruin ceilings, walls, and insulation.
-The good news?
-The right attic insulation prevents ice dams from forming in the first place.
+The good news is the right attic insulation prevents ice dams from forming in the first place.

 What Ice Dams Are and Why They Form

 An ice dam is a ridge of ice that forms at the edge of your roof or at areas where enough ice builds up and stays frozen when other areas are thawing.
-This ridge blocks melting snow from draining off your roof and creates a pool, thus “ice dam”.
-When the water can’t escape, it backs up under your shingles and leaks into your home.
+This ridge blocks melting snow from draining off your roof and creates a pool.
+When the water cannot escape, it backs up under your shingles and leaks into your home.

 Heat from your living space rises into your attic.
-When your attic doesn’t have enough insulation, this heat warms up your roof deck.
+When your attic does not have enough insulation, this heat warms your roof deck.
 The warm roof melts the snow sitting on top, even when outside temperatures stay below freezing.

 The melted snow runs down your roof as water.
-When this water reaches the cold overhang (the part of your roof that extends past your exterior walls), it refreezes.
+When this water reaches the cold overhang, which is the part of your roof that extends past your exterior walls, it refreezes.
 Each cycle of melting and refreezing adds more ice to the dam.
 The dam grows larger until it creates a pool of water on your roof.

 This trapped water finds any opening it can.
 It seeps under shingles, through nail holes, and into tiny cracks.
 Once inside, the water damages your roof deck, attic insulation, ceiling drywall, and wall cavities.

-The key point: ice dams happen because your attic is too warm.
-Good insulation keeps heat where it belongs (in your living space) instead of letting it escape into your attic.
+The key point is this: ice dams happen because your attic is too warm.
+Good insulation keeps heat where it belongs, in your living space, instead of letting it escape into your attic.

 The recommended insulation level for most climates is R-49 to R-60.
 The R-value measures how well insulation resists heat flow.
 Higher numbers mean better insulation performance.